smartcontractkit/documentation/docs/chainlink-keepers/compatible-contracts.md

 ### `checkUpkeep`
 The Keeper node runs this method as an [`eth_call`](https://eth.wiki/json-rpc/API#eth_call) in order to determine if your contract requires some work to be done.
 If the off-chain simulation of your `checkUpkeep` confirms your predefined conditions are met, the Keeper will broadcast a transaction to the blockchain executing the `performUpkeep` method described below.

+The check that is run is subject to the `checkGasLimit` in the [configuration of the registry](/docs/chainlink-keepers/overview/#configuration).

 > ⚠️ NOTE
 > Since `checkUpkeep` is only ever performed off-chain in simulation, for most cases it is best to treat this as a `view` function and not modify any state.